menu icon

 For the process to be effective and efficient, it must be followed in a disciplined and orchestrated way.
 Everyone has a defined role — from the equipment operator to the planner — and must deal with alerts as they arise.
 Once this discipline is in place, the level of disruption and stress is greatly reduced, as only new risks and a limited number of items need to be addressed.

-One of our customers recently told us: “Since we started Replenishment+ we have reduced the number of alerts by a factor of 10.”
+One of our customers recently told us: “Since we started Intuiflow we have reduced the number of alerts by a factor of 10.”
 By having 10 times fewer alerts, planners gain peace of mind, focus on the essentials, and contribute to improvement.

 This example customer, with a portfolio of 4,000 items, has to process about 30-40 critical alerts in a day — in a particularly difficult procurement context for that company.